-JMU Libraries, consisting of Carrier Library, the Music Library and CISAT Library Services, support research, study and instruction in the use of information resources at JMU.
+The JMU Library system, consisting of Carrier Library, the Music Library and CISAT Library Services, support research, study and instruction in the use of information resources at JMU.
 The libraries house about 670,000 titles, including books, government documents, periodicals and audiovisual materials and nearly a million microform pieces.
 As an authorized U.S. Government Document Depository, Carrier Library receives thousands of selected documents on a regular basis throughout the year.
 Along with subscriptions to more than 2,300 periodicals, full text articles from thousands of periodicals are provided online through networked computers as a result of membership in VIVA, the Virtual Library of Virginia.
-Items not available within the libraries or through online resources can be retrieved through borrowing arrangements with virtually any academic library in the country.
+Items not available within the libraries or through online resources can be retrieved though library loan arrangements with virtually any academic library in the country.

-The library web site, http://library.jmu.edu, serves as a gateway to the services and collections of the JMU Libraries, as well as local and worldwide information resources.

-The web site provides access to the online catalog LEO, more than 200 electronic databases and subject guides which list and describe the most important print and electronic sources in each field of study.
-Services such as electronic reference and Interlibrary Loan are also made available via the library web.
+The library Web site, http://library.jmu.edu, serves as a gateway to the services and collections of the JMU Libraries, as well as local and worldwide information resources.
+The Web site provides access to the online catalog LEO, more than 200 electronic databases and subject guides which list and describe the most important print and electronic sources in each field of study.
+Services such as electronic reference and Interlibrary Loan are also made available via the library Web site.
 More than 100 personal computers are provided in the public areas of the libraries.
-Most of the resources made available on the library web are accessible from any computer on campus and from remote locations.
+Most of the resources made available on the library Web site are accessible from any computer on campus and from remote locations.

-One of the libraries' principal goals is to educate users, especially students, by providing them with lifelong learning skills that will enable them to find, use and evaluate information in all formats.
-Self-instruction modules, entitled "Go for the Gold," are available on the library web and supplement instruction sessions offered in library classrooms.
+A primary goal of the JMU library system is to educate users, especially students, by providing them with lifelong learning skills that will enable them to find, use and evaluate information in all formats.
+Self-instruction modules, entitled "Go for the Gold," are available on the library Web site and supplement instruction sessions offered in library classrooms.
 Reference librarians are available, on a walkup basis or by appointment, to answer questions and assist students with research.
 The liaison program links a librarian to each academic department or school.
 Liaison librarians provide a wide variety of services, including library instruction for course-related activities, collection development and consultation with individual faculty members and students.

 The Music Library serves the students and faculty members of the School of Music, as well as offering its specialized resources to the greater university community.
-CISAT Library Services serves the needs of students and faculty on the east campus primarily through electronic resources, reference service and document delivery.
+CISAT Library Services serves the needs of students and faculty on the east campus primarily through electronic resources, reference services and document delivery.